langfuse/langfuse-docs/pages/guides/cookbook/integration_mirascope.md

 category: Integrations
 ---

-# Cookbook: Mirascope x Langfuse integration
+# Cookbook: Mirascope x Langfuse Observability

 [Mirascope](https://www.mirascope.io/) is a Python toolkit for building with LLMs.
 It allows devs to write Pythonic code while profiting from its abstractions to common LLM use cases and models.